rklymentiev/py-for-neuro/slides/chapter5_03_api.md

 }
 ```

-Notes: After we saw that status code was `200` (meaning that request was fulfilled) we can extract the resulted data.
+Notes: After we saw that status code was `200` (meaning that request was fulfilled) we can extract the resulting data.
 There is an attribute `.content` to extract the **raw** data as a binary string (note `b` letter in front of the string), which is not really useful in that case.
 However, we know that API returns data as JSON file (we know that from the documentation of the API and there is `.json` part in the API URL).

 There is a method `.json()` to convert raw data into Python dictionary.